sam81/sam81.github.io/r_guide_bookdown/16_anova.md

 We have the sums of squares for the treatment effect and for the error term and the F value for the treatment effect with its significance value.
 Since the p value in this case is very, very small, it is written in scientific notation.
 However we can use the significance codes given at the bottom of the print out to interpret the p value as very close to zero, at least smaller than 0.001, so it is highly significant.

-## Repeated Measures ANOVA
+## Repeated measures ANOVA

-### One Within Subjects Factor
+### One within-subject factor

 The syntax for performing a repeated measures ANOVA is a little more complex than the syntax for fully randomised designs.
 In a repeated measures design we take into account the effects of the subjects on our measures, that is the fact that different subjects will have different different baseline means on a given measure (e.g. on a reaction time test).
 In this way we are able to tell apart the variability given by inter individual differences between our subjects, from the variability due to the manipulation of one or more independent variables, with a view to identify the latter with more precision.
 A consequence of this procedure is that while with other designs we used a common error term, in a repeated measures design we have to use different error terms to test the effects we are interested in and we have to specify this in the formula we use with R for `aov`.
-A good explanation of repeated measures designs in R is given by Baron and Li [@baron03], and what follows in this discussion is mainly inspired by their work.
+A good explanation of repeated measures designs in R is given by @BaronAndLi2003, and what follows in this discussion is mainly inspired by their work.

 We will start with a simple example of a repeated measures design with one within subject factor at three levels.
 Let's imagine we want to test the effects of three different colours on a simple detection task.
 The data are presented in Table \@ref(tab:rts), and represent subjects' reaction times (measured with a button press) for the detection of squares of three different colours (blue, black and red).
 Each subject was tested under all the three conditions.
 The data are store in the file `rts.txt`, with the same format as that shown in the table, but without any header and without the column specifying the subject's number.